 Each visit is unique, but there are some common intentions.
-There will be time for conversation with the intern and supervisor.
-This may be individual or shared time, depending on needs, schedules and/or preferences of the intern and supervisor.
+There will be time for conversation with the Intern and supervisor.
+This may be individual or shared time, depending on needs, schedules and/or preferences of the Intern and supervisor.

-At the heart of the visit is the time in which the congregation's Lay Internship Committee and the intern meet with the Director of Contextual Education or site visitor from Wartburg.
-Again, the purpose of this meeting is caring, listening, and highlighting of information that may assist the Committee in attending to its work with the intern throughout the year.
+At the heart of the visit is the time in which the supervisor and the Intern meet with the Director of Contextual Education or site visitor from Wartburg.
+Again, the purpose of this meeting is caring, listening, and highlighting of information that may assist the supervisor in attending to their work with the Intern throughout the year.

-These meetings may take place virtually using simple video conferencing like Zoom or Skype or may take place in person depending on circumstances, location and needs.
+These meetings may take place virtually using video conferencing like Zoom or may take place in person depending on circumstances, location and needs.
+Virtual Meetings will take place in the Spring and will be scheduled prior to the Intern leaving for internship.